Introit

 Every soul in thee rejoices;

-from men and angelic voices
+from men and from angelic voices

 be glory given to thee alone!